gmh5225/OpenShadowFlare/readme.md

 ## License

-This project is licensed under the [GPL3](LICENSE), which means you are free to use, modify, and distribute the project as long as you provide appropriate attribution and include the original license text.
+This project is licensed under the [MIT](LICENSE), which means you are free to use, modify, and distribute the project as long as you provide appropriate attribution and include the original license text.

 ---